Here is a brief history of university education in Ireland.

 The watershed year was 1908, when Irish higher education was fundamentally reconsidered.
 Eerily anticipating national political developments, the Belfast college was allowed to go its own way, becoming Queen’s University Belfast.
 The Royal University was dissolved, and in its place was established the National University of Ireland, consisting initially of University College Cork (the former Queen’s College), University College Dublin (now a secular institution) and University College Galway (the former Queen’s College).
 In 1910, St Patrick’s College Maynooth received NUI recognition for its non-theological functions, effectively dividing its activities into secular and religious portions – a split made more definite in 1966 (when the secular side began to admit lay students) and final in 1997.
 Magee suffered a serious decline in status and funding, failing to achieve NUI membership or merger with Queen’s Belfast; it formed an alliance with Trinity, sending its undergraduates there for the final years of their degree and thereby earning Trinity degrees.
 Trinity itself remained aloof from all national schemes.
 Despite initial and continuing controversy, this arrangement proved fairly resilient through the dangerous times following, including the creation of the Irish state, the civil war, and the harsh times afterwards.

 The needs of the modern economy have entailed increasing investment in higher education.
 More government funding has inevitably meant more government attention on how the money is spent, particularly through the institution of the Higher Education Authority (established in 1968), which in practice operates as a buffer between the universities and the Department of Education and Science.
 Each of the universities and colleges has grown hugely over the last century; other institutions have also been established and encouraged to grow.
 Particularly noteworthy is the creation of two National Institutes for Higher Education, to provide technical education at university level: NIHE Limerick opened its doors in 1972, and NIHE Dublin in 1980.
 University status was granted to both in 1989, so that they became the University of Limerick and Dublin City University respectively.
-The NUI colleges’ aspirations for autonomy were finally realised in 1997, with the granting of university status to the four original members, which decided that they would now (for most purposes) be known as NUI Galway, NUI Maynooth, University College Cork and University College Dublin.
+The NUI colleges’ aspirations for autonomy were finally realised in 1997, with the granting of university status to the four original members, which decided that they would now (for most purposes) be known as NUI Galway, NUI Maynooth (which at the time of writing has re-branded itself as Maynooth University), University College Cork and University College Dublin.
 University status remains much sought-after by the larger Institutes of Technology, several of which argue that they should receive it on merit and/or as part of a rational national economic development policy.
 Chief amongst those now claiming this status are Waterford IT, Dublin IT and Cork IT, though this does not exhaust the list.
-Current government policy is that existing ITs can aspire to the status of technological universities if they are judged worthy of that status after a process involving amalgamations as well as a thorough review of their status and operations.
+Current government policy is that existing ITs can aspire to the status of technological universities if they are judged worthy of that status after a process involving amalgamations as well as a thorough review of their status and operations – though in the short term at least only the Dublin scheme, which coincides with Dublin IT’s move to a new campus at Grangegorman, seems likely to happen.

 In the North, Queen’s Belfast grew steadily, and is now a significant presence amongst the UK universities.
 Magee by contrast suffered a very low period, ending only in 1953 with a separation between the theological college and Magee University College, the ending of the arrangements with Trinity, and the resumption of full government funding.
 The issue was tied into wider political concerns, as a larger and more prosperous Magee would have been seen as benefiting nationalists more than unionists.
 A government report in 1965 recommended Magee’s closure in favour of a new university at Coleraine, but after considerable opposition a compromise was accepted under which the New University of Ulster (1968) would have a Magee campus and a Coleraine campus.
-A further merger with Ulster Polytechnic in 1984 resulted in the University of Ulster, today spread across four campuses (Belfast, Coleraine, Magee and Jordanstown).
+A further merger with Ulster Polytechnic in 1984 resulted in the University of Ulster, today spread across four campuses (Belfast, Coleraine, Magee and Jordanstown) – though its centre of gravity is now shifting, with the winding-down of the Jordanstown campus, the growing importance of the Belfast campus, and Magee’s increasingly vocal aspirations to independence.

 No-one can foresee the future, but some things are obvious.
 Issues of university recognition, funding and control have always been intimately linked with issues of economic development.
 In a nation long on talent and short on most other assets, it is to be expected that central government will pay increasingly close attention to the organisation and management of the universities.
 More sophisticated financial and management tools will no doubt encourage government to exercise control at deeper and deeper levels.
 The only obvious counter-strategy for universities is to generate more income from non-state sources; how successful they will be depends on many factors.
 International pressures, including the terms of trade in the international education market and attempts to standardise qualifications worldwide, will also no doubt have an influence.
 Watch this space.